This brochure is an introductory guide to the Healthy Workplaces Campaign 2018-19, ‘Healthy

 decades.
 Nonetheless, it is an area of workplace safety and health where awareness of the variety

 of possible risks and ways to tackle them is still low.

-Others, such as asbestos, crude oil and grain dust come from natural sources.
+Others, such as asbestos, crude oil, and grain dust come from natural sources.
 Equally, some food constituents or pharmaceutical products may also present risks to workers.

-These dangerous substances may not be labelled with hazard symbols, and information from safety data sheets required by chemicals legislation may not be available.
+These dangerous substances may not be labeled with hazard symbols, and information from safety data sheets required by chemicals legislation may not be available.
 Therefore, in these cases, employers will have to seek other sources of information such as sectoral guidance or safety and health instructions from suppliers.

 Again, awareness of the risks posed by these substances may be low.
 Another widely held but incorrect belief is that the use of dangerous substances has decreased.
-It is true that many well-known harmful exposures (e.g. to PCB, asbestos and mercury) have been significantly reduced owing to political initiatives, legislation, public pressure and measures from enterprises and social partners.
+It is true that many well-known harmful exposures (e.g. to PCB, asbestos, and mercury) have been significantly reduced owing to political initiatives, legislation, public pressure and measures from enterprises and social partners.